deademo/deaweb/README.md

     print(request.headers.get('Content-Type'))
 ```
 ##### **`Request.method`** _(str or None)_
-Contains string with request method (like a GET/POST/PUT... etc).
+Contains string with a request method (like a GET/POST/PUT... etc).
 None if headers not read.

 ##### **`Request.path`** _(str or None)_
-Contains string with request path (like a /get, /hi or /).
+Contains string with a request path (like a /get, /hi or /).
 None if headers not read.

 ##### **`Request.protocol`** _(str or None)_
-Contains string of request protocol.
+Contains string of a request protocol.
 None if headers not read.

 ##### **`Request.get(name)`** _(str, list or None)_
 Returns value of params provided in query string.
 Needs to be headers read.